50 Years of Black Theatre

 ‘The Dreamers’ starring Jack Charles, 1983.
 Image: Don McMurdo

 In practice, however, each nation travels through history slightly differently.
 The archive merely reflects current state interests.
 Recorded histories are therefore suspect at best.

 Of interest to me is not just the recorded histories, but the experiences of those who were there and how these accounts might shed light on the history of First Nations programming at the House.

-It was to this end that I invited Rhoda Roberts AO, Head of First Nations Programming at Sydney Opera House, to share her stories.
+It was to this end that I invited Rhoda Roberts AO, former Head of First Nations Programming at Sydney Opera House, to share her stories.
 She had been inextricably linked to the history of First Nations work at the House.
 I would cross-reference her stories with the recorded histories.

 “The House had always supported Aboriginal artists,” she told me, “but it was never in a strategic or consistent manner”.

 In recalling her first memory of attending an event at the House, Roberts couldn’t determine an exact date.

 “I remember going to NAIDOC Week, or ‘Aboriginal Week’ as it was called then,” she said.
 “It was mainly country and western music with Wilma Reading, Jimmy Little and Candy Williams—the guys that were around in the 70s and 80s.
 They would hold those concerts every year.”